Visit 10 Tokyo neighborhoods and discover special areas of Tokyo city that are must see for tourists. Explore Japan with this Tokyo neighborhood guide

 2. Roppongi Hills

 Known for being a bit upscale and posh, the Roppongi Hills area of Tokyo city is home to a number of multinational companies.
-Many, including my own company, have offices in the iconic skyscraper, Mori Tower, that dominates the skyline in this part of town.
+Many, including my own company, have offices in the iconic skyscraper, Mori Tower, which dominates the skyline in this part of town.

 Even though we were on vacation, we popped into the office to visit an old friend who I worked with in Dublin.
 We emerged from the train station onto a grassy oasis lined with a park.